junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 2250
-congress: 114th CONGRESS
+congress: One Hundred Fourteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: In the Senate of the United States,
+chamber:
 ---

 # H.R.
 2250

-That the bill from the House of Representatives (H.R.
-2250) entitled “An Act making appropriations for the Legislative Branch for the fiscal year ending September 30, 2016, and for other purposes.”, do pass with the following
+> Further Continuing Appropriations Act, 2016

-*Strike all after the enacting clause and insert the following:*
+That the Continuing Appropriations Act, 2016 (Public Law 114–53) is amended by striking the date specified in section 106(3) and inserting “December 16, 2015”.

--  This Act may be cited as the “Further Continuing Appropriations Act, 2016”.
+This Act may be cited as the “Further Continuing Appropriations Act, 2016”.